 - VideoHow to Create a Live Stream Overlay Graphic With PlaceIt (Twitch, OBS, YouTube)Marie Gardiner

 - Video10 Top Live Streaming Graphics Templates and Video Overlays for After EffectsMarie Gardiner

-- VideoHow to Add Overlays and Graphics to Live Streaming Video With OBSMarie Gardiner
+- VideoHow to Add Graphics and Overlays to Live Video With Open Broadcaster (OBS)Marie Gardiner

 Envato Tuts+ tutorials are translated into other languages by our community members—you can be involved too!Translate this post